LSU HPC Policy

 1. Storage Systems

 Available storage on LSU@HPC high performance computing machines is divided into four file systems (Table 1).
+More complete descriptions of follow below.

-| File System | Description |
+File System | Description |

-| Home | Persistant storage provided to each active user account. |
+/home | Persistant storage provided to each active user account.
+Files are backed up to tape. |

-| Project | Persistant storage provided by request for a limited time to hold large amounts project-specific data. |
+/project | Persistant storage provided by request for a limited time to hold large amounts of project-specific data.
+Files are not backed up. |

 Management makes every effort to avoid data loss.
 In the event of a failure, every effort will be made to recover data.
 However, the volume of data housed makes it impractical to provide system-wide data backup.
 Users are expected to safeguard their own data by making sure that all important code, scripts, documents and data are transferred to another location in a timely manner.
-The use of inexpensive, high capacity external hard drives attached to a workstation is highly recommended for individual user backup.
+The use of inexpensive, high capacity external hard drives attached to a local workstation is highly recommended for individual user backup.

 Back to Top2.
 File System Details

-2.1.
-Scratch
+2.1. /var/scratch

-Back to Top2.2.
-Work
+Back to Top2.2. /work

-Back to Top2.4.
-Project
+Back to Top2.4. /project

-Back to Top3.
-System Specific Information
+Back to Top2.5 System Specific Information

-| System | File System | Storage (Tb) |
+System | File System | Storage (Tb) |

 Quota (GB) |